Skip to main content

 • loss of inhibitions and self-control

-• they might be in pain but cannot communicate this effectively
+• in pain but unable to communicate this effectively

 Responding to distressed behaviour